 Washing and caring for your fabric and handmade clothes

-How to wash fabric is something we get asked a lot about - and quite rightly, knowing how look after your precious fabric purchases and handmade clothes is a really important consideration when dressmaking.
+How to wash fabric is something we get asked a lot about - and quite rightly!
+Knowing how to look after your precious fabric purchases and handmade clothes is a really important consideration when dressmaking.

-Check out the video below, or read on for quick reference summery notes for future projects!
+Check out the video below, or read on for quick reference summary notes for future projects!

-• When you think about it, what a fabric goes though in a washing machine is quite an ordeal.
+• When you think about what a fabric goes through in a washing machine it is quite an ordeal.
 Soaking wet, rubbed up with soap and spun round and round and round and round!
-It’s no wonder washing can change a fabric and that’s why its so important to think about prewashing before you cut out your fabric.
+It’s no wonder washing can change a fabric and that’s why it's so important to think about prewashing before you cut out your fabric.

-• On the whole I do prewash fabric.
+• For my own personal sewing projects, on the whole I do prewash fabric.
 Sometimes it’s more important that others and I’ll go into more detail on that below.

 • Always remember to fully open out your fabric before prewashing if it’s come from a bolt of fabric and been folded in half.

-• My personal laundry routine is washing at 40 degrees, with 4 rinses on a 1200 spin cycle that takes about an hour and a half.
+• At home I typically wash my clothes at 40 degrees (sometimes 30 degrees), with 4 rinses on a 1200 spin cycle and that takes about an hour and a half in my machine.
 I tumble dry quite a lot of things, but not everything (again I’ll go into more detail below).
 If I think I can get away with it, I will prewash my fabrics like this so that they are much easier to fit into my normal weekly laundry routine once I have made the garment.
-If it needs hand washed or a cooler cycle, I know I’m much less likely to wear it as the effort to handwash it too much for a regular basis (for me anyway!).
+If the fabric needs to be hand washed on a cooler cycle, I know I’m much less likely to wear it as the effort to handwash it too much on a regular basis (for me anyway!)

 • Try to see actually washing the fabric as only the first of three steps in pre-washing a fabric.
 How you dry it and iron it will also have an effect on the fabric.
 For example, hanging a jersey fabric out on a washing line will likely stretch it out of shape which can mean what you cut out is stretched and ultimately, the garment you make will be stretched out too, or not sit right after subsequent washes.

-• Ironing is the last stage and quite fabrics will come out wrinkled after washing and drying.
-Ironing properly will make your fabric nice and flat, which will make what you cut out much more accurate – so having a good steam iron and padded ironing board is really important (see this post for more tips on ironing).
+• Ironing is the last stage and quite often fabrics will typically come out wrinkled after washing and drying.
+Ironing properly will make your fabric nice and flat, which will make what you cut out much more accurate – so having a good steam iron and padded ironing board is really important (https://guthrie-ghani.co.uk/bl...).

 Types of fabric and how to care for them

 The following guidelines are based on my own experiences and judgement.
-If you are ever not sure, just test wash a section of the fabric first.
-Washing machines can vary, fabrics can vary, water hardness, detergent and I’m sure lots of other things can give varying results so see this as suggestions, not rules.
+If you are ever not sure, just test wash a small section of the fabric first.
+Washing machines can vary, as can fabrics, water hardness and detergent, so see the information in this blog post as suggestions, not rules.

 Cotton Lawn

-Prewash – I do as I like to have fresh smelling fabric to sew with.
-As the thread count on cotton lawn tends to be high, you probably could get away without prewashing.
+Prewash – I do just in case of any slight shrinkage.
+As the thread count on cotton lawn tends to be very high though you probably could get away without prewashing.

 40 degrees, 4 rinses, 1200 spin